 - Be mindful of incoming/predictable damage so you can start putting Rejuvenations on players ahead of time.

 - If you know the damage is coming, place Ironbark or Cenarion Ward (if talented) on the target ahead of time.

-- If the target is already <50% health and nearing death, use Swiftmend to heal them up and follow-up with Regrowth, Ironbark, or Cenarion Ward (if talented) if the damage is going to continue.
+- If the target is already <50% health and nearing death, use Nature's Swiftness with Regrowth and followup with Swiftmend to heal them up.
+Continue using Regrowth or Nourish (if talented) if the damage is going to continue.

 - Once the target is stable >50% health, place Rejuvenation on them and then follow up with another large heal (Regrowth, Swiftmend, etc) if they risk dying again without it.

 - The main thing is to recognize when the damage is no longer critical so you don't waste mana or cooldowns.

 Healing group-wide damage